 All copayment and coinsurance costs shown in this chart are after your deductible has been met, if a deductible applies.

-Common Services You Services You What You Will Pay Medical Event May Need Contract Provider (You will pay the least) Non-Contract Provider (You will pay the most) Limitations, Exceptions, & Other Important Information Primary care visit to treat an injury or illness 10% coinsurance 30% coinsurance Services from Non-Contract providers not registered with CMS are limited to \$200/appointment.
+Common Medical Event Services You May Need What You Contract Provider (You will pay the least) Will Pay Non-Contract Provider (You will pay the most) Limitations, Exceptions, & Other Important Information Primary care visit to treat an injury or illness 10% coinsurance 30% coinsurance Services from Non-Contract providers not registered with CMS are limited to \$200/appointment.
 Plan pays 100% for physician online visits with a Contract provider.
 Specialist visit 10% coinsurance 30% coinsurance Services from Non-Contract providers not registered with CMS are limited to \$200/appointment.
 If you visit a health care provider's office or clinic Preventive care/screening/ Immunization 10% coinsurance 30% coinsurance For adults and children, benefits are limited to one routine physical exam in any 12-month period.
 For Employee and Spouse only, benefits include one routine Ob-Gyn examination within a 12-month period in addition to the routine physical.
 Coverage includes any x-rays and laboratory tests provided in connection with the physical examination, including a pap smear.
 No charge for COVID-19 vaccine and deductible does not apply from a Contract provider.
 No coverage from a Non-Contract provider.
 You may have to pay for services that aren't preventive.
 Ask your provider if the services needed are preventive.
 Then check what your plan will pay for.
 Services from Non-Contract providers not registered with CMS are limited to \$200/appointment.
-Diagnostic test (x-ray, blood work) 10% coinsurance 30% coinsurance Professional/physician charges may be billed separately (Services from Non-Contract providers not registered with If you have a test Imaging (CT/PET scans, MRIs) 10% coinsurance 30% coinsurance CMS are limited to \$200/appointment).
+If you have a test Diagnostic test (x- ray, blood work) 10% coinsurance 30% coinsurance Professional/physician charges may be billed separately (Services from Non-Contract providers not registered with Imaging (CT/PET scans, MRIs) 10% coinsurance 30% coinsurance CMS are limited to \$200/appointment).
 Precertification is required for CT/CTA, MRI, Nuclear Cardiology, Pet Scans and Echocardiography.